Socratic Models: Composing Zero-Shot Multimodal Reasoning with Language: Additional Notes on Experiments

-\textbf{Composing Multimodal Models.} There are many options of foundation models to choose from, but the examples we showcase in the following sections use models that are publicly available, so that our SM systems can be made accessible to the community.
-In particular, we use CLIP \cite{radford2021learning} as the VLM (for egocentric perception, ViT-L/14 with 428M params); Wav2CLIP \cite{wu2021wav2clip} as the sound-critic ALM and Google Cloud Speech-to-text API as the speech-to-text ALM; and GPT-3 with 175B params \cite{brown2020language,ouyang2022training} and RoBERTa \cite{liu2019roberta} with 355M params as the LMs.
+\textbf{Choice of models.} There are many options of large pretrained ``foundation'' \cite{bommasani2021opportunities} models to choose from, but our experiments in the main paper use models that are publicly available, so that our systems can be made accessible to the community.
+In particular, we use CLIP \cite{radford2021learning} as the text-image similarity VLM (ViT-L/14 with 428M params, except on MSR-VTT which uses ViT-B/32), ViLD \cite{gu2021open} as the open-vocabulary object detector VLM; Wav2CLIP \cite{wu2021wav2clip} as the sound-critic ALM and Google Cloud Speech-to-text API \cite{gcloud-speech-to-text} as the speech-to-text ALM; GPT-3 with 175B params \cite{brown2020language,ouyang2022training} and RoBERTa \cite{liu2019roberta} with 355M params as the LMs.
 All pretrained models are used off-the-shelf with no additional finetuning.

-In all our example systems shown, the composed foundation models are used zero-shot, and the interactions between these models are scripted.
-While in future work we are excited to explore the possibility of learning the interactions themselves, we also have found that there are practical benefits of harnessing a framework in which zero application-specific learning is performed.
-In particular, new applications can be quickly retargeted by a small amount of creative programming, with no training time or compute resources required.
-Additionally, the zero-shot capabilities may especially benefit domains in which training data is expensive to acquire (\eg egocentric perception for AR, or robotics).
-The goal of this work is to demonstrate the capabilities available today in multimodal domains with Socratic Models.

-In the following sections, we showcase example SM systems and results for egocentric perception (Sec.~\ref{sec:ego}), generic Internet data image captioning (Sec.~\ref{sec:internet-image}), and Internet data video-to-text retrieval (Sec.~\ref{sec:internet-video-to-text}).
+In terms of compute resources required, all experiments can be run on a single machine using an NVIDIA V100 GPU with internet access for outsourced API calls (\eg GPT-3 and Google Cloud Speech-to-text).